AdamAmr05/Hasala/docs/context.md

 Execution (Lazy Injection): Instead of a heavy cron job, the system checks for due recurring expenses whenever the user logs in or requests their dashboard.
 If the current date > next due date, the system creates the transaction and updates the next due date.

+4.5 Splitwise Feature (Group Expenses)

+A standalone module for managing shared expenses, inspired by Splitwise.

+Goal: Allow users to track debts and shared bills without polluting their personal analytics.

+Key Features:
+- **Isolation**: Group expenses are stored in separate collections (`SplitGroup`, `GroupExpense`) and do not affect the user's main transaction history or budget.
+- **Split Methods**: Supports Equal (with penny allocation), Exact amounts, and Percentage splits.
+- **Debt Simplification**: Uses a greedy algorithm to minimize the number of transactions needed to settle up (e.g., A owes B, B owes C -> A pays C).
+- **Settlement**: Dedicated "Settle Up" flow that records a payment transaction to zero out debts.

 5. Why This Approach?

 Cost Control: By forcing structured JSON outputs and using Flash-Lite, we minimize token usage.
 By gating custom prompts (categories) behind Premium, we protect margins.